extendr/libR-sys/README.md

   ```

 `stable-msvc` toolchain requires VS Build Tools.
 They are usually available on the systems with an installation of Visual Studio.
-Build tools can be obtained using an online [installer](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) or using `chocolatey`.
+Build tools can be obtained using an online [installer](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) (see also [these examples](https://docs.microsoft.com/en-us/visualstudio/install/command-line-parameter-examples?view=vs-2019)) or using `chocolatey`.
 Required workflow components are:
 - Microsoft.VisualStudio.Component.VC.CoreBuildTools
 - Microsoft.VisualStudio.Component.VC.Tools.x86.x64